 Snorkel masks come in a variety of sizes with different glass and seal materials.
 There is no one-size fits all.
 First, be sure to select a mask that has tempered safety glass for the window (not plastic).
 Tempered glasses have a light transmission rating, so try to choose the highest rating possible (>85%).
 Second, generally choose a low-volume mask if comfortable to get the best view.
 While some snorkelers may say a low-volume mask reduces fogging, this isn't necessarily true.
 Masks come with either one single wide lens or twin lenses.
 The single lens tend to have higher volume while dual lens have lower volume.
 Third, select a mask with a feathered, double-skirt made from soft silicon rubber.
 Lastly, try-on the mask to ensure proper fit.
 Place the straps around your head and place the mask over your eyes and nose.
 Adjust the straps for a snug fit but not too tight.
 You should be able to breath in through your nose and feel the mask sucking tighter to your face without air leakage (facial hair may need to be coated with petroleum jelly to reduce leaking).
 If there is any air leakage and the mask doesn't suck to your face when you breath in, then you need a smaller size mask.
-With the mask on, you’re eyes should be centered in the lenses and the upper seal should be above your eyebrows.
+With the mask on, you're eyes should be centered in the lenses and the upper seal should be above your eyebrows.
 Don't worry about how much the mask fogs up while you are testing them.
 Another fogging concern with a new snorkel mask the protective film from the manufacturing process.
 That film needs to be thoroughly cleaned off both the inside and outside of the glass, otherwise the mask will definitely fog underwater.
 Some snorkelers use a basic non-whitening toothpaste to clean that film, but you should check with the manufacturer.
 It may take up to three washes to remove the invisible manufacturing film.
-It’s also wise to wash with soap before and after every use, and to sanitize before long storage.
+It's also wise to wash with soap before and after every use, and to sanitize before long storage.

 A highly-rated mens snorkel mask is the Matrix Mask by Promate.